Skilled-KC-Technical-Institute/fizzbuzz/README.md

 * The code should be well documented with comments, have good code structure, and following naming conventions.

 * Push your code to your repository

+Pseudo Code

+Print 1-100 in console
+If the number is divisible by 3 and 5 print FizzBuzz If the number is divisible by 3 print Fizz if the number is divisible by 5 print Buzz otherwise print the number